rodridev-01/rodridev-01/README.md

 👨🏻‍💻&nbsp;<strong>About Me</strong>

-💡 &nbsp;I like to explore new technologies and develop quick software solutions.\
+💡 &nbsp;I like to explore new technologies and develop quick software solutions.<br>
-🎓 &nbsp;Currently studying Computer Science and Informatics.\
+🎓 &nbsp;Currently studying Computer Science and Informatics.<br>
-🌱 &nbsp;Learning about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;Learning about Artificial Intelligence, Systems Design, and Cloud Architecture.<br>
-📚 &nbsp;Improving my backend skills with **Node.js & MongoDB**
+📚 &nbsp;Improving my backend skills with <strong>Node.js & MongoDB</strong>.<br>
-✉️ &nbsp;You can email me [here](mailto:rph26031994@gmail.com).
-I will try to respond as soon as possible.\
+✉️ &nbsp;You can email me <a href="mailto:rph26031994@gmail.com">here</a>.
+I will try to respond as soon as possible.<br>
-📄 &nbsp;Check out my [portfolio](https://rodrigoporfolio26.netlify.app) for more details.
+📄 &nbsp;Check out my <a href="https://rodrigoporfolio26.netlify.app">portfolio</a> for more details.
 I am open to feedback and suggestions!

 ⚡ Fun fact: I love drawing and sometimes write scripts!